Rick Perry 2012 presidential campaign: Appeals to Christian voters

 Perry became more outspoken about his Christian faith and his opposition to gay-related issues beginning in December 2011.
 Following the exit of Herman Cain, he told potential voters that, like Cain, he did not support the repeal of "don't ask don't tell".

+"Strong" advertisement

 He launched advertising in Iowa featuring his faith and the challenge to it from liberal and secular movements.
+His campaign aired a television ad in December 2011 titled "Strong", the second such ad with the first title "Faith" having been released the previous week.

 In the ad, called "Strong", Perry reiterated his opposition to the repeal of "don't ask, don't tell", stating "something's wrong in this country when gays can openly serve in the military, but our children can't openly celebrate Christmas or pray in school", and promised to end Obama's "war on religion."
 The ad garnered 400,000 "dislikes" after three days, becoming one of the most disliked videos on YouTube and inspiring several parodies.
 It also created internal dissent among his campaign staff.

+The "edgy and viscerally anti-gay" script was proposed by Nelson Warfield, Perry's campaign spokesman who had previously worked on the Bob Dole 1996 presidential campaign.
+It was intended to be "big and dramatic" in order to "cut through the clutter" of the campaign.
+On November 21, 2011, highly positive polls of Republican voters were reported internally in the campaign on the ad's language.

+"Strong" raised controversy for addressing gay people in the military and religion in public schools, largely due to Perry's disapproval of the former.
+Time magazine noted that "While [Perry]'s not the first Republican nominee to promote religion as a campaign platform, he just might be the most provocative", as the ad "wastes no time in pushing two of the hottest political buttons in the county".
+Perry was heckled during a campaign stop after the ad's release, accused of having an anti-gay bias.
+The Human Rights Campaign criticized the ad, with a director stating "We cannot be in the business of forcing people to choose between who they are, who they love, and their faith.
+Rick Perry's rhetoric presumes that you can't be Christian and supportive of LGBT people".